By April. Updated by Matt, July 2022

-- The Canyon service station, located near the Grand Canyon of the Yellowstone and Dunraven Pass, has fuel and propane bottle exchange.
+- The Canyon Village service station, located near the Grand Canyon of the Yellowstone and Dunraven Pass, has fuel and propane bottle exchange.

 - Tower/ Roosevelt Junction also has fuel and propane bottle exchange and is located close to the Lamar Valley.

 - Mammoth Hot Springs has a service station located at Yellowstone Park headquarters, which offers fuel and propane bottle exchange.